rabfulton/ChatGTK/README.md

 - Text-to-Speech output using OpenAI's TTS and TTS-HD and audio-preview models
 - Real-time voice conversation support using gpt-4o-realtime-preview model
 - Reasoning support for OpenAI's o3 models
-- Tool use including music control, image generation and a read aloud tool that lets you assistant decide when to use TTS.
+- Tool use including music control, image generation, web search, and a read aloud tool that lets your assistant decide when to use TTS.
 - Multi-provider support for OpenAI, Google Gemini 3 series models, xAI Grok, and Anthropic Claude via separate API keys.
+- Web search grounding for OpenAI and Gemini models to provide up-to-date, cited answers.

-### Tools support (images, music & read aloud)
+### Tools support (images, music, web search & read aloud)

 - **Image tool (`generate_image`)**
   - Enabled by the **Enable Image Tool** switch in the **Tools** dialog (top bar → *Tools*).